banner

 All sessions will be 45 minutes long.
 These sessions are scheduled on Wednesday or Thursday during the conference, and will be held in rooms with a capacity of 25–50 people.

-Note: A maximum of 2 proposals can be submitted per key presenter, or per NSF Center or ATE Project.
+• A maximum of two proposals can be submitted per key presenter, or per NSF Center or ATE Project.

 Audio Visual: An LCD projector for PowerPoints, sound, Internet access, screen, and data package (AV cart and necessary power cords) will be provided.
 Session presenters must bring their own laptop.